(Photo: NOAA Fisheries/NWFSC)

 As The Seattle Timesexplained this week, "Scientists suspect this year's unseasonably high temperatures are playing a role, along with 'the blob'--a vast pool of unusually warm water that blossomed in the northeastern Pacific late last year.
 The blob has morphed since then, but offshore waters are still about two degrees warmer than normal, said University of Washington climate scientist Nick Bond, who coined the blob nickname."

-NOAA documented at least one incident last month in which a sea lion had a seizure on Long Beach, Washington (warning: video may be disturbing).
+NOAA documented at least one incident last month where a sea lion had a seizure on Long Beach, Washington (warning: video may be disturbing).

 Milstein said there could be a link between the giant algal bloom and global warming.
 "What we can say is that this is the type of condition we would expect to see more often with climate change."

-A gigantic, toxic algal bloom that stretches from southern California to Alaska has forced numerous fisheries along the West Coast to shutter, in an unprecedented development that scientists warn could portend what's to come as the world's oceans continue warming due to climate change.
+A gigantic, toxic algal bloom extending from southern California to Alaska has forced numerous fisheries along the West Coast to shutter.
+This unprecedented development, which scientists warn could portend what's to come as the world's oceans continue warming due to climate change, has caused numerous fisheries to close.

 The National Oceanic and Atmospheric Administration (NOAA) said this week it is mobilizing scientists to gather more data on the bloom, which it called "extensive" and "harmful."